adpozuelo/HDNNP/README.md

 Implementation
 ==========
 HDNNP is implemented with NVIDIA CUDA SDK 6.5 and it uses the IMSL library for parameters optimization.
-Therefore it implements a fortran wrapper to language intercommunication.
+Therefore it implements a fortran wrapper for languages intercommunication.

 Requisites
 ==========